 - ½ cup avocado oil or olive oil

-- ¼ cup sauerkraut juice or juice from other living probiotic pickled veggies (you may also use dairy-free whey, strained from dairy-free coconut yogurt)
+- ¼ cup sauerkraut juice or juice from other living probiotic pickled veggies (you may also use dairy-free whey, strained from dairy-free coconut yogurt, or good quality kombucha)

 - ¼ cup coconut flour